kinow/kinoshita.eti.br/notes/autosubmit/docker-cluster.md

 batch system like Slurm installed, or contain GPU's, or the utilities used by the tools executed in the Autosubmit workflow.

-A Linux Server OpenSSH [docker image](https://github.com/linuxserver/docker-openssh-server) wi.
+A Linux Server OpenSSH [docker image](https://github.com/linuxserver/docker-openssh-server).
 The image by default uses port `2222`, which is an issue as Autosubmit only supports the port `22` for all the Paramiko based platforms.
 We can bypass it by customizing the initialization of the OpenSSH (instead